 This makeover started with doing lots of cleaning and decluttering.
 I took the chain link off the window and removed some pegboard and other random things from the walls.
 Then I primed and waterproofed the unpainted section of the cinder blocks walls.
 And then finally, we could get down to the good stuff.
 I painted the walls Sherwin Williams Repose Gray and then added the huge letters spelling GYM with some leftover black paint.
 (To paint the letters, I drew a basic outline on the wall using sidewalk chalk and then filled it in with paint.)

-The huge chalkboard was another DIY project that I will have a tutorial up for soon.
+The huge chalkboard was another DIY project.
 It was so inexpensive to make and it looks gorgeous.
 It’s fantastic in this space but it would also look perfect in a playroom, family room, even a farmhouse style dining room.

-Along the bottom of the chalkboard frame are two upside down bin pulls from to hold chalk.
+Along the bottom of the chalkboard frame are two upside down drawer pulls to hold chalk.

 I moved the TV from the girly vanity it was sitting on to this old typewriter stand.
 The size isn’t perfect but it works.
 The little basket holds the power strip that the TV and lights are plugged into as well as a small space heater we sometimes use.
 The typewriter stand and the rustic bench were both things that were already in the basement from previous thrifting adventures.

 We also already owned the lockers too.
 I found them a few years ago at a yard sale for only $10 looking rather sad.
 You can see all the details on their makeover right here.
 We’ve had them in our master bedroom for the past few years but I was ready for a change in there and I knew they would be perfect in our home gym.